securepeacock/community-threats/Diavol/README.md

 6. Launch the Campaign
 7. Download payload in DLL format setting the entry-point to `BasicScore`
 8. Save the DLL as `SharedFiles.dll`
-9. Start Stage 1, 2, and Stage 3 before execution
+9. Start Stage 1, 2, 3, and 4 before execution
 10. Follow steps for preparing initial access

 ### Diavol Stage 1